Preon1/multislider/README.md

 - Visual representation of selected range
 - Autoestablishes on page load
 - Resizable
-- Data should be gathered from input[type="number']
 - Supports unlimited instances
-- No initiation or coding needed
 - Utilize native html inputs

 ### Drawbacks